 Post a daily or weekly link aggregation.
 Some people literally do this using del.icio.us, which allows you to automatically create a post out of your most recent links and have it appear in your blog at regular intervals.
 Since I tend to be … quirky with my del.icio.us linkages, I usually do this myself in the form of the morning roundup.
 Basically, I just save the links that I want to shout from the rooftops, but I don’t really have enough thoughts of my own to contribute to make a whole post out of.

 Write an occasional post just highlighting a blog you love.
 I wrote a series recently highlighting personal finance blogs that I love to fill a weekend when I was travelling, and I’m planning on a similar series on blogs that simply inspire me.
 Not only will your readers appreciate it when you write passionately about something and point them to an interesting site, but the person you link to (when they inevitably find it) will appreciate it, too.
 Don’t overdo it, though; save these for the blogs that you really love so that your paean to them will show off some real passion.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Keep Something In Reserve, or back to the previous one, Don’t Leave Them Hanging.